Utilizing Horseshoe Crabs as a Food Source

 Poisonous Mangrove horseshoe crab (Carcinoscorpius rotundicauda).
 Picture from this source.

-In general, Tachypleus gigas (Indo-Pacific horseshoe crab) tends to be larger compared to the Mangrove horseshoe crab (Carcinoscorpius rotundicauda).
+In general, Tachypleus gigas (Indo-Pacific horseshoe crab) tend to be larger compared to the Mangrove horseshoe crab (Carcinoscorpius rotundicauda).
 However, distinguishing between these two species can be challenging as they share similar physical characteristics.
 To aid in differentiation, let’s briefly discuss the three main parts of a horseshoe crab: the head, abdomen, and tail (telson), and compare them for each species.

 Head